jakeswork/portfolio/README.md

 # Jake's Portfolio 👨🏻‍💻

-**This is a place where I keep all of my favorite personal/work projects.
-You can see it live [here](http://jakeflynn.herokuapp.com).**
+**This is a place where I keep all of my favorite personal/work projects.**

 ## Running Locally 🛠